Research Track and Special Sessions

 - Submission format: 6-12 pages, using ACM style format (double-blind)

-- Reproducibility: obtain an ACM reproducibility badge by making datasets and code available (authors will be contacted to make their artifacts available after paper acceptance)
+- Reproducibility: Obtain an ACM reproducibility badge by making datasets and code available (Authors will be contacted to make their artifacts available after paper acceptance)

-- Ali C. Begen (Özyegin University and Networked Media, Turkey)
+- Ali C. Begen (Ozyegin University and Networked Media, Turkey)

 - Laura Toni (University College London, UK)